 Being new to Luxembourg can be confusing since the linguistic situation is not that simple.
-There are three administrative languages: French, German, and Luxembourgish.
+There are three official languages in Luxembourg: French, German, and Luxembourgish.

 A short history